Drellimal2/Jap-List/README.md

 Unsaving a public deck will remove the deck from your 'My Decks' page.
 1. On the deck view page of a public deck that you have saved you will see a button labelled 'Unsave' beside the 'Review' button.
 2. Clicking it will prompt you warning the consequences
-3. Accepting the consequences will lead to the removal of the deck from your decks.
+3. Accepting the consequences will lead to the removal of the selected deck from your saved decks.
 ##### 6. Uploading a deck
 1. Once we are logged in the new/edit deck screens provide us with an option to save and upload.
 2. This should automatically update changes like addition of cards etc.